diaorui/peek-deck/ai.md

 **[How is the deterministic LLM work coming along?](https://www.reddit.com/r/artificial/comments/1pgbjp0/how_is_the_deterministic_llm_work_coming_along/)**

-I saw a paper/article on hacker news at one point about making LLMs where they did not use floating point gpus to do their calculations so you wouldn't get the non-deterministic problem (ask same question get diffrent response).
+I saw a paper/article on hacker news at one point about making LLMs where they did not use floating point gpus to do their calculations so you wouldn't get the non-deterministic problem (ask same question get different response).
 How is that going?
 I work with RAG tech and it seems amazing but it also is sketch when a table is read incorrectly and values are off by a significant figure.

-52m ago
+1h ago

 ---